Certified Professional Organizer, ADD Specialist, Expert On A&E's Hoarders

 Suzanne finds her true Abundance by spending time with her friends and family, volunteering in the community, and taking her two mini dachshunds, Lo and Bianca, on walks by the river.
 She is a member of the Junior League of Richmond and currently serves as the Membership Director of NAPO Richmond.
 Suzanne is also on the advisory board of a local non-profit called Saving Our Youth, which offers higher education services to at-risk youth in the City of Richmond.

-As a busy working wife and mother, Amanda recognizes that organization is an ongoing challenge and has developed a true appreciation for the value of simplicity.
-After making the conscious decision to bring her life into balance and cut the clutter from her time and space, she not only found strategies that work, she also found her calling—helping others to do the same.
+As a busy professional, wife, and mother, Amanda has a true appreciation for the value of simplicity and organization.
+After making an intentional decision to bring her life into balance and cut the excess from her time and space, she found strategies that work and she found her calling—helping others to do the same.

-Amanda synthesizes her background in interior design, human behavior, and environmental systems theory in her organizing practice.
-She takes time to understand what is working and what is not working, as well as goals and barriers, to find sustainable solutions.
-She enjoys helping people find serenity and achieve their goals through streamlining, organizing, and arranging what they have in a beautiful and harmonious way.
+Amanda synthesizes her background in interior design, human behavior, and systems theory in her organizing practice.
+She takes time to understand goals, challenges, what is working and what is not working to find sustainable solutions.

-Whitney believes that an organized space is a happy place; by learning various organizing techniques, stress can be prevented.
-Whitney’s goal is to help her clients feel more comfortable about the spaces around them.
-She would like to help them to use their space to its fullest potential.
+Whitney believes that an organized space is a happy place; and that by learning various organizing techniques, stress can be prevented.
+Whitney’s goal is to help her clients feel more comfortable about the spaces around them and use their space to its fullest potential.

-In her free time, Whitney loves traveling the world, shopping, and spending time with her family and friends.
+In addition to her career as a professional organizer, Whitney loves traveling in the USA as well as countries around the world, shopping, more shopping, and spending time with her family, friends, and

 Principal Organizing Consultant